-- a.
-Any new dwellings achieve Code for Sustainable Homes Level 6 and any non-residential buildings achieve Building Research Establishment Environmental Assessment Method (BREEAM) outstanding standard; - b.
+- Any new development delivers onsite experimental or groundbreaking forms of sustainable living and any non-residential buildings achieve Building Research Establishment Environmental Assessment Method (BREEAM) outstanding standard; - b.
 It can be demonstrated that the buildings are no longer needed for agricultural purposes; and - c.
-The development would not occupy a larger footprint than the existing buildings that are being replaced. - 7.15 The Land Settlement Association (LSA) was created in the 1930s to carry out an experimental scheme for the provision of smallholdings for unemployed persons, with financial assistance from the Government.
+The development would not occupy a larger footprint than the existing buildings that are being replaced. - 7.27 The Land Settlement Association (LSA) was created in the 1930s to carry out an experimental scheme for the provision of smallholdings for unemployed persons, with financial assistance from the Government.
 The scheme ended in the 1980s and only a very small number of smallholdings are still in commercial horticultural use, although some other commercial uses now operate within the area.
-The legacy of the experiment is a network of smallholdings with dwellings along the road frontages, a collection of glasshouses and outbuildings in varying states of repair, and large areas of unused land. - 7.16 The Site Specific Policies DPD originally identified the former LSA estate at Fen Drayton as a location for experimental and ground-breaking forms of sustainable living.
-This replaced the previous policy included in the Local Plan 2004 which restricted development within the estate to that directly related to agriculture, horticulture, forestry or other uses appropriate to a rural area. - 7.17 The Code for Sustainable Homes (CfSH) and Building Research Establishment Environmental Assessment Method (BREEAM) for non-residential buildings are nationally recognised assessments for measuring the sustainability of buildings.
-Each dwelling or building is assessed against a number of categories covering energy use, water consumption, materials, surface water run-off, waste, pollution, health and wellbeing, management and ecology, to produce an overall score for the sustainability of the dwelling or building. - 7.18 In certain circumstances, the local planning authority will consider alternative development proposals: - a new dwelling that achieves CfSH Level 5 provided that the energy performance rating of the existing dwelling is significantly improved through retrofitting of energy efficiency solutions and/or renewable energy micro-generation technologies; or
+The legacy of the experiment is a network of smallholdings with dwellings along the road frontages, a collection of glasshouses and outbuildings in varying states of repair, and large areas of unused land. - 7.28 The Site Specific Policies DPD originally identified the former LSA estate at Fen Drayton as a location for experimental and ground-breaking forms of sustainable living.
+This replaced the previous policy included in the Local Plan 2004 which restricted development within the estate to that directly related to agriculture, horticulture, forestry or other uses appropriate to a rural area. - 7.29 The Building Research Establishment Environmental Assessment Method (BREEAM) for non-residential buildings is a nationally recognised assessment for measuring the sustainability of non-residential buildings.
+Each building is assessed against a number of categories covering energy, water, materials, waste, pollution, health and wellbeing, management, land use and ecology, transport and innovation to produce an overall score for the sustainability of the building. - 7.30 Detailed guidance on the implementation of Policy H/5 will be provided in a Supplementary Planning Document.